 Karl May as Old Shatterhand, 1896 (Photo: Karl May Gesellschaft)

 At that time, he probably ranked as Germany’s most successful writer, with 1.6 million print copies sold.
 By the 1970s, sales of his collected works in German ran in the 80 million copies, not counting translations in multiple foreign languages, from Afrikaans to Volapük.
 Sales are reportedly around 200 million now.
 Although his most famous characters, Old Shatterhand and Winnetou, roamed the American West, Karl May is practically unknown in the U.S. I remember vividly my nagging disappointment on my first trip to the States in the 1980s when, visiting the Badlands and other areas West of the Mississippi I knew through his novels, I found lots and lots of native American and “Western” lore but nobody who had ever heard of Karl May–or of Winnetou, for that matter.
 Although his popularity may now be on the wane in continental Europe and his native Germany, previous generations had been practically raised on his stories.
-I read them when I was in my early teens in Dutch, in a cheap paperback series advertized “Voor zoon en vader” (“for father and son,” though girls certainly read them too).
+I read them in Dutch when I was in my early teens, in a cheap paperback series advertised “Voor zoon en vader” (“for father and son,” though girls certainly read them too).
 I still have several of the twenty-five volumes, starting with the Winnetou Trilogy,

 Karl May, Winnetou III (1950-60s ed.)